 Faculty Caregivers Support Group:

-For questions contact: Fr.
+For questions or information contact: Fr.
 Frank at 1-5242 or firstname.lastname@example.org

 Silent Directed Retreat:

 Are you in need of some space to pray and reflect?
 Do you desire to deepen your spiritual life or reconnect with God?
 Are you discerning a decision or direction in your life?
 The Silent Directed Retreat offers you the space and time to pull away from your hectic life to reflect upon the movements of God’s Spirit in your life.
 It begins on Friday at 5:00 p.m. and finishes on Sunday at 1:00 p.m.
 There is time for personal prayer, walks outdoors in nature, and a chapel.
 You will also have the benefit of an experienced spiritual guide (director) who will listen to your experience, help you discern God’s invitation in it, and suggest ways of praying.
 You may meet with the guide each day.
 There is one retreat each semester.
 It is held at Moreau Seminary, includes meals, and costs $40.
 If you have any questions please contact Fr.
 Frank: 631-5242, email@example.com.
 Register for this retreat here.